altaibayar/TheMovieDBApp/README.md

 # TheMovieDBApp

-This is a simple app testing TheMovieDB.org API.
+This is a simple iOS app testing TheMovieDB.org API.